lynxthecat/adblock-lean/README.md

 adblock-lean includes the following features:

-- support multiple blocklist files downloaded from user-specified urls
+- supports multiple blocklist files downloaded from user-specified urls
-- support local blocklist
+- supports local blocklist
-- support multiple allowlist files downloaded from user-specified urls
+- supports multiple allowlist files downloaded from user-specified urls
-- support local allowlist
+- supports local allowlist
-- supports blocklist compression by leveraging the new conf-script functionality of dnsmasq
+- supports blocklist compression (which significantly reduces memory consumption) by leveraging the new conf-script functionality of dnsmasq
 - removal of domains found in the allowlist from the blocklist files
 - combining all downloaded and local lists into one final blocklist file
 - check that each individual blocklist and allowlist file does not exceed configurable maximum size